No interview question will be impossible to answer.

 Before your interview you should know your CV and application back to front and be prepared to expand on them.

-There are a number of different types of question that are likely to be asked at a graduate property interview.
-These can loosely be grouped into the following categories.
-When preparing for interviews, do not focus too much on the type of question, as it is highly likely that any interview will include a selection of questions from all of the following categories:
+There are a number of different types of questions that are likely to be asked at a graduate property interview.
+It is highly likely that any interview will include a selection of questions from all of the following categories:

 Property graduate interview: motivation questions